 Candidates who enter for academic awards and who are successful will have satisfied the academic requirements for entry into the School.
 If unsuccessful the School may or may not waive the need for them to fulfill usual entry requirements (such as Common Entrance).

 We hold a Familiarisation Day for prospective Third Form pupils each Michaelmas Term.
-This usually take place in mid November.
+This usually takes place in mid November.
 ‘Save the Date’ cards will be sent during the summer.
 Boarders arrive in the afternoon of the Saturday and day pupils attend on the Sunday.
 We also arrange Taster Days and Boarding Stays throughout the year, so that prospective pupils can experience a day or two at the school.

 1 October 2018